nielskee/draft-articles/TechnicalHiringPart2.md

   whiteboarding sessions and endless discussions do little to reduce the uncertainty.
 Build, measure, learn [footnote].

-** Personal projects and meetups : a note of caution

-Although it's great to see evidence of personal projects on GitHub or elsewhere, remember that this can be a lot easier for some people than others.
+* Personal projects and meetups : a note of caution Although it's great to see evidence of personal projects on GitHub or elsewhere, remember that this can be a lot easier for some people than others.

-Consider diversity here.
+It's important to gauge this from a diversity standpoint.
 People with a lot of discretionary time can work on personal projects, make open source contributions, and attend meetups and conferences.
 However, people with childcare or eldercare commitments often can't, and these commitments tend to fall disproportionately on women.
 Also remember that some technical communities are far less inclusive than others, and it would be egregious to penalise women engineers for the exclusionary behaviour of others.

 In those cases where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.
-And if you're a male manager or developer, understand that your experience and perception of tech communities and open source projects could be wildly different from the experience of women, transgender and non-binary candidates from those same communities.
+And if you're a male manager or developer, understand that your experience and perception of tech communities and open source projects could be wildly different from the experience of women candidates from those same communities.

 - Treat personal projects and community involvement as "more information about candidate <x>", and not "this makes candidate <x>
   a better prospect than candidate <y>".

-* Phone Screens
+* Phone screens
-Phone screens used to be quite the big thing.
-Technical Interview Lite, effectively.
+Phone screens used to be quite the big thing: Technical Interview Lite, effectively.
+Typically these would be short calls, and you'd be armed with a set of technical questions.
+These questions were supposed to be TODO

-I've used them that way in the past in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did too.
+I've used them that way in the past, in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did too.
 It's a strange sort of conversation, barking questions apropos of nothing into a mouthpiece.
+Good candidates blank and stumble over answers when they don't have context.
+Other candidates will have memorised every Google search result for "technical interview phone screen questions", and wing it, sometimes convincingly.

+I still think there are merits to phone, Skype or Hangouts contact though.
+It's a chance to check in with the candidate, let them know there are actual human beings involved on your side of the process, and that they're regular developers too.

-I do them differently now.
-I use a much more conversational style, and tend to base questions around a candidate's stated experience rather than a list of requirements for a role.
+I do these very differently now.
+I use a much more conversational style, and tend to base questions around a candidate's *stated* experience rather than a list of *requirements* for a role.
 I use that as a jump-off into some technical discussion.

+Example: let's say I'm hiring a Java developer.
+I can see they used the ABC framework a couple of jobs back, and that's useful and relevant experience for our team.

+- I ask them about the job - an open question, looking for them to give me the highlights of the role.

+- If they mention "...and we used the ABC framework", I'll ask them a specific question about it.

+- The specific is often something that would be a common experience for everyone adopting that framework.
+Maybe the configuration for that framework is quite distinctive...maybe it has a weird programming model...maybe it's hard to test...the specific almost doesn't matter, because you're looking for consistency most of all, and making the technical conversation go a little deeper.

+- If they don't mention it themselves, I'll say "It says on your CV you used the ABC framework.
+We're really interested in that, can you tell me a bit about it?"

+- After the candidate answers, I'll get in the specific question.

+- That conversation, about the specifics might go deeper, it might not.
+Adapt, and move on to something else, and keep the conversation flowing.

 With this approach, you follow the trail of the discussion, and spot opportunities to ask some technical questions along the way.
 It's more natural, tends to flow better, and you get a more accurate impression of the candidate to base decisions on.

 What I'm looking for at this stage is consistency rather than probing for deep knowledge and experience.
-For example, if someone has said they do test-driven development, I'd expect to get some quite confident discussion around the test framework they're using.
-I'd expect them to have some examples from their work that they can talk about.
+For example, if someone has said they use the XYZ framework, I'd expect to get some quite confident discussion around how they use that - I'd expect them to have some examples from their work that they can talk about.

 I'll usually ask a mix of open and closed questions.
-I want to see how the candidate communicates - and not just in terms of technical accuracy, but whether there's any genuine passion and enthusiasm for the subject.
+I want to see how the candidate communicates, and not just in terms of technical accuracy, but whether there's any genuine passion and enthusiasm for the subject.

-tend to base questions around a candidate's stated experience.
-I use that as a jump-off into some technical discussion.
-With this approach, you follow the trail of the discussion.

-What I'm looking for is consistency rather than probing for deep knowledge and experience.
-For example, if someone has said they do test-driven development, I'd expect to get some quite confident discussion around the test framework they're using.
+This is certainly a much harder format for the interviewer to run than having a set question list - for one thing, you need to have good conversational skills yourself, and you also need to be able to show the same genuine enthusiasm and interest you're expecting the candidate to show.
+It needs you to think on your feet, but I think you get a better feel for the candidate.

 - Use a phone screen as a chance to introduce yourself to each other, and to make sure the candidate is OK with the process.

-- Focus on what candidates say they know in their CV or cover letter, rather than what you need.
+- Focus on what candidates say they know in their CV or cover letter, rather than what you think you need.

 - Use a conversational style based around the experience on their CV.
 Follow the trail, and improvise.
 Get in some technical questions that are relevant to the context as the conversation develops.

-- It doesn't need to be deep : you're going to have some other, better screening mechanism.
+- It doesn't need to be deep : you're going to have some other, deeper mechanism.
 It's an introduction and a consistency check above all.

 - Non-sequitur technical questions are just awkward.
-Good candidates experience brain-freeze, and less strong candidates will have memorised every Google search result for "technical interview phone screen questions".
+Good candidates experience brain-freeze, and others wing it.

-- Keep these to 15-20 minutes.
-Experienced interviewers tend to know quite quickly if a candidate is a fit, often in the first few minutes.

-Some people afind this a harder format to run than having a set question list.
-You certainly need to think on your feet, but I think you get a better feel for the candidate.
+- Be wary of hyper-confidence by the candidate.
+You're looking to hire self-aware, reflective people who learn as they go.
+A career presented by the candidate as an unbroken series of ever more glorious successes makes me very nervous, because I work in software development too and have a decent understanding of what the reality looks like.
+It may be nerves, or it may be something else entirely.

+- Keep these around 20 minutes.
+With practice, you'll develop the ability to get a good read on
 * Online Technical Test Platorms
 Online technical assessment tools like HackerRank and Codility are becoming more widespread in hiring.
-I think I understand why companies are using them, although I think they're used wrongly - certainly excessively - more often than not.
+I understand why companies are using them, although I think they're used wrongly - certainly excessively - more often than not.

 TODO: mechanisms and measures

-These platforms seem to provide an objective measure of capability, to differentiate.
-After all, the intent of HackerRank is to Rank your Hackers, is it not ?
-I see this all the time in software development, and not just in hiring - this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.
+These platforms seem to provide an objective measure of capability, to differentiate between candidates.
+After all, the intent of HackerRank is to Rank your Hackers, is it not?
+I see this all the time in software development, and not just in hiring, this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.

 Numbers are seductive - they promise simple answers and absolute truths.

-In reality, though, these tools are an example of the Streetlight Effect in action:
+They way these tools tend to be used by organisations, though, makes them an example of the Streetlight Effect in action:

 > A policeman sees a drunk man searching for something under a
 > streetlight and asks what the drunk has lost.
 He says he lost his